szymmis/vite-express/README.md

 ### `async getViteConfig() => Promise<ViteConfig>`

-Useful in case you want to write a specific `console.log` message in the listen callback, for example to construct a URL using the base too.
+Useful in case you want to know the Vite configuration parameters currently in use.
+For example, for writing a `console.log` message with some of that information in the listen callback.

 Example: